Telios-org/telios-sdk/README.md

   _sig: '[server_signature]'
 }
 ```
 The `sig` returned will be required for authentication and should be stored and encrypted locally.
-This replaces the need for requiring a username and password for authentication.
+This, along with the account's signing key will be used to create a unique access token for every request.

 ### `const drive = new Drive(storagePath, [key], [options])`
 Create a drive to be shared over the network which can be replicated and seeded by other peers.